 User data safety is of great importance in 2019.
-Multiple events related to the breach of customer data has ended up causing a lack of trust among the website visitors.
+Multiple events related to the breach of customer data has ended up causing a lack of trust among website visitors.
 For web designers, the primary challenge would be to create a sense of security for the users.
 Different design elements can play a vital role in this regard.

 For example, 2019 will see a change in how the check out process is designed.
 The goal will be to make the process not only simple looking but also visually secure.
-New ways to ensure the potential customers about the security of their account information or transactions will be an essential task for the designers.
+New ways to ensure potential customers about the security of their account information or transactions will be an essential task for designers.

 8. Introduction of chatbots

-Chatbots already have gained much popularity in2018, and in 2019 they will probably become an essential part of many websites.
+Chatbots already have gained much popularity in 2018, and in 2019 they will probably become an essential part of many websites.
 Such advancement has been possible due to the evolution and progress in artificial intelligence and machine learning.